Early Reading and Phonics

 There is much you can do to support your child at home.

-• Practise the sounds they know at home using the RWI virtual classroom.
-QR codes are sent home on a sticker so children can consolidate their new learning.
+- Practise the sounds they know at home using the RWI virtual classroom.
+QR codes are sent home so children can consolidate their new learning.

-Please click here for a RWI Parent FAQ document and here for home reading guidance 'top tips'.
+Please click here for a RWI Parent FAQ document and here for 'top tips' for reading to your child.

 All children accessing RWI can use the RWI Virtual Classroom.
 Here is our best advice for making the most of this fantastic resource.